Jung as a Boundary Protocol: Non-Retroactive Accountability When Meaning Is Committed

 7.5 Epistemic Stance: Structural Fixation as the Goal

-Finally, we must clarify the epistemic stance of this study.
-The objective of this paper is not to strictly "prove" a humanities concept using the standards of natural science.
-Rather, it is to present the structural conditions necessary to end a system where humanities-based judgments are dismissed as "arbitrary" or "mere impressions," allowing responsibility to evaporate.
+The objective of this paper is to present the structural conditions necessary to end a system where humanities-based judgments are dismissed as "arbitrary," allowing responsibility to evaporate.

 Chapter 8: Crisis and Emergency Structural Intelligence